-For the three months ended March 31, 2017, net cash used in investing activities was \$2 million compared to nil in the corresponding period of 2016.
-For the three months ended March 31, 2017, the Company paid \$3 million in relation to making an Internal Revenue Code Section 338(h)(10) election to treat the Power Service acquisition as an asset purchase for U.S. income tax purposes, offset by approximately \$2 million from proceeds on disposal of non-operating assets.
-Purchases of property, plant and equipment were approximately \$1 million in both periods.
+For the three months ended March 31, 2018, net cash used in investing activities was \$1 million compared to \$2 million in the corresponding period of 2017.
+For the three months ended March 31, 2018, purchases of property, plant and equipment were approximately \$1 million.